agranlund/macemu/BasiliskII/src/Atari/readme.txt

 fpu <enable>
   Enable fpu if available
   0 = don't use fpu, 1 = use fpu if available

-irqsafe <enable>
-  Debug option.
-  Setting this to true will limit which Mac interrupts can happen while TOS is being accessed.
-  Will cause mouse/gfx/sound stutters during disk access.

-mouse_speed <speed>
-  Speed of Mac mouse cursor.
-Default is 8.

-nogui <enable>
-  Set to true to disable the startup configuration GUI.

 nosound <enable>
   Set to true to disable virtual Mac sound hardware.